 A classic Alpine view - the cows are loving it!

-• Perfect for: Classic Alpine views
+• Best for: Classic Alpine views

 The Haute Route starts at the foot of Mont Blanc, the highest massif in Western Europe, and ends on the flanks of the most famous, if not the most elegant and most instantly recognisable of all mountains, the Matterhorn.